Automattic/jetpack/projects/plugins/wpcomsh/README.md

 That version is managed by the Atomic platform, so does not need to be displayed to site owners.
 They always run the latest version, which may be a version that is not yet released in the WordPress.org directory.

+### Hiding the Jetpack page "My Jetpack"

+This page is mostly about upselling and cross-discovery of Jetpack feature plugins.
+Not needed on Atomic sites.

 ### Showing that a plugin is auto-managed

 We show a similar message to the update one under Akismet, Jetpack and VaultPress telling users that those plugins are auto-managed for them (an explanation why they can’t deactivate or edit them).